 I adore the preloved buy and sell market, because it’s so good for the environment, BUT car seats are tricky and I recommend parents be highly cautious.
 Ask lots of questions, when buying a preloved car seat.

 Has this ever been in an accident – even a minor one?

 Even minor accidents can dislodge important car seat parts, that aren’t immediately visible externally.
 Car seats that were present in any type of crash, no matter how minor, should never be used again.

 How was it stored?

-Car seats should be in climate controlled storage – must not be humid or warm, and must have fresh circulating fresh
+Car seats should be in climate-controlled storage – must not be humid or warm, and must have fresh air circulating regularly.

 Are all parts are complete and good working order?